pardhu4039/DemoTerraform/README.md

 Init

 First of all, you should clone this repo to your local machine.
-I have provided modules with simple examples to create an ec2 instance with all the network settings.
+I have provided modules with simple example to create an ec2 instance with all the network settings.
 After, go to needed example and run the next command:

 $ terraform init
 This command will init everything to provision module(s).